Romambo/JCSDK_DocumentFile/unity_Document.md

        3. Xcode configuration

            You can refer to the following list to configure manually.
 We also provide the "cs" file for reference.
-For details, see: "JCiOSSDKPostprocess.cs" in the "iOS_UnityBridge" file
+For details, see: "JCiOSSDKPostprocess.cs" in the "iOS_UnityBridge" file.(Please put JCiOSSDKPostprocess.cs in the Editor directory of Unity3D IDE.
+If there is an error in JCiOSSDKPostprocess.cs, please modify it yourself to adapt to the version.)

+           iOS14 support configuration details see [iOS14 support] document.
            <details>
            <summary>configuration List</summary>